Councillors urged to approve Starbucks and Burger King at site near Dundee Airport

-Developers have appealed against councillors’ decision to refuse planning permission for a drive through Starbucks and Burger King near Dundee Airport.
+A developer has appealed against the decision by councillors to refuse planning permission for a drive-thru Starbucks and Burger King near Dundee Airport.

 Early last year, London-based firm GVD submitted a planning application on behalf of Eat & Drive Ltd to build the two facilities and 54 parking spaces, including e-parking, at the bottom of Riverside Avenue.

-But the application was refused by Dundee City Council in July because the proposal does not meet criteria set out in the local development plan.
+But the application was refused by Dundee City Council because the proposal does not meet criteria set out in the Dundee Local Development Plan (DLDP).

+The site, at the roundabout near to the airport, is earmarked facilities in Class 4 and above, as defined by the economic policy in the DLDP but these proposed units fall into Class 3.

 However the firm argues the plans have been “carefully designed to complement the existing residential and commercial uses in the area” and is asking councillors to reconsider at a Local Review Body meeting on Tuesday.

-Eat & Drive Ltd is keen to point out its intent to investment more than £2m into the site and create 50-60 new jobs if the development were to go ahead.
+Eat & Drive Ltd is keen to point out its intent to invest more than £2m into the site and create 50-60 new jobs if the development were to go ahead.

 “We strongly believe that proposals accord with the city’s ambitious plans for future growth and investment with the site sitting within a key economic development area and having lain vacant for many years.